batfish/batfish/questions/Parameters.md

     | <javaRegex>
 ```

-where:

-* `inFilterOf` indicates filters that get applied when packets enter the interfaces denoted by the `interfaceSpec`.
-For example, `inFilterOf(Ethernet0/0)` includes filters for incoming packets on interfaces named `Ethernet0/0`.

-* `outFilterOf` is similar to above except that it indicates filters that get applied when packets exit the interfaces denoted by the `interfaceSpec`.
-For example, `outFilterOf(Ethernet0/0)` includes all filters for outgoing packets on interfaces named `Ethernet0/0`.

-* and if none of the above are matched, the default behavior is to include filters with names that match the supplied `<javaRegex>`.
-For example, `acl-.*` includes all filters whose names begin with `acl-`.

 ## Interface Specifier

 A specification for interfaces in the network.

+* `hasSubnet` indicates all interfaces with configured IPv4 networks that overlap the specified IPs.
+For example, `hasSubnet(1.2.3.4/30)` includes interfaces that overlap the specified IPv4 prefix.

+* `vrf` indicates all interfaces configured to be in the VRF with name matching the given `<javaRegex>`.
+For example, `vrf(default)` includes interfaces in the default VRF.

+* `zone` indicates all interfaces configured to be in the (firewall) zone with name matching the given `<javaRegex>`.
+For example, `zone(admin)` includes interfaces in the zone named admin.

+* and if none of the above are matched, the default behavior is to include interfaces with names that match the supplied `<javaRegex>`.
+For example, `ae-.*` includes all Juniper aggregated ethernet interfaces.

+#### Interface Specifier Grammar

 ```
 interfaceSpec =